 The following table is intended to assist you in understanding the costs and expenses that an investor in an offering will bear directly or indirectly.
 We caution you that some of the percentages indicated in the table below are estimates and may vary.
 Moreover, the information set forth below does not include any transaction costs and expenses that investors will incur in connection with an offering of our securities pursuant to this prospectus and the attached prospectus supplement for that offering.
 As a result, investors are urged to read the "Fees and Expenses" table contained in any corresponding prospectus supplement to fully understanding the actual transaction costs and expenses they will incur in connection with each such offering.
 Except where the context suggests otherwise, whenever this prospectus contains a reference to fees or expenses paid by "us" or that "we" will pay fees or expenses, stockholders will indirectly bear such fees or expenses as investors in the Company.

 STOCKHOLDER TRANSACTION EXPENSES (as a percentage of the offering price)

-STOCICIOEDER TRANSPORTION EXILENSES (as a percentage of the oriening prece)

-Sales Load % (1)
+Sales Load -% (1)

-Offering Expenses %(2)
+Offering Expenses -% (2)

 Dividend Reinvestment Plan Fees (3)

 Total Stockholder Transaction Expenses %

 ANNUAL EXPENSES (as a percentage of net assets attributable to common stock)

-Operating Expenses $1.80\%^{(4)}$
+Operating Expenses 1.80% (4)

 Interest Payments on Borrowed Funds 2.29% (5)

-Other Expenses $0.54\%^{(6)}$
+Other Expenses 0.54%(6)

 Acquired Fund Fees and Expenses 1.81% (7)

 Total Annual Expenses 6.44%